 elders existed, the establishment of which is never mentioned in the word; @1 Timothy 5: 10, 17-19.
-And see in what terms the apostle expresses the special object of the mission of his son Timothy, &#8220;As I besought thee to abide still at Ephesus when I went into Macedonia, that thou mightest charge some that they teach no other doctrine.&#8221;
+And see in what terms the apostle expresses the special object of the mission of his son Timothy, "As I besought thee to abide still at Ephesus when I went into Macedonia, that thou mightest charge some that they teach no other doctrine."

 Then he enlarges on certain points over which Timothy was to watch for the purpose of putting them in order.
 In explaining himself on various subjects, he enumerates the qualities and gifts desirable in a bishop.
-But before entering on all the details of that which was fitting for the Church of God, for the Church of the living God, over which he was thus to watch, the apostle says, My son Timothy, I entrust to thee, I give thee *(paratithemai)* this command, this charge, according to the prophecies which have been made in former time concerning thee, in order that by them thou mayest war this good warfare.
+But before entering on all the details of that which was fitting for the Church of God, for the Church of the living God, over which he was thus to watch, the apostle says, My son Timothy, I entrust to thee, I give thee (*paratithemai*) this command, this charge, according to the prophecies which have been made in former time concerning thee, in order that by them thou mayest war this good warfare.
 It was a charge confided to him, and for which he had been designed by express prophecies; and consequently, when the apostle was to leave Ephesus, he leaves Timothy there to preserve order, in virtue of the charge he had in the house of God.
-Finally, after having given him the directions necessary, about a certain number of things, he adds, &#8220;These things write I unto thee [not to the Church nor to the elders], hoping to come unto thee shortly, but if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God,&#8221; etc.
+Finally, after having given him the directions necessary, about a certain number of things, he adds, "These things write I unto thee [not to the Church nor to the elders], hoping to come unto thee shortly, but if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God," etc.

-I ask, Was not the commission entrusted to Timothy a special one, for the carrying out of which the apostle gave| *him* the necessary instruction?
-The apostle says, &#8220;If I tarry long.&#8221; What matters his return if this instruction concerned at once the behaviour of one particular flock, and that of the universal Church in all times?
+I ask, Was not the commission entrusted to Timothy a special one, for the carrying out of which the apostle gave¦ *him* the necessary instruction?
+The apostle says, "If I tarry long."
+What matters his return if this instruction concerned at once the behaviour of one particular flock, and that of the universal Church in all times?
 It is true that since the apostle teaches

-| It is, as I think, a bad translation to say &#8220;In order that thou mayest know how one should conduct oneself,&#8221; etc. It might have an appearance of exactness*;* but in following the spirit of the two languages, this translation does not give the sense: The Greek does not express the word &#8220;oneself.&#8221; It would be more correct to say, &#8220;In order that thou mayest know how to conduct thyself,&#8221; or &#8220;what conduct is fitting in the house of God.&#8221; So it is instruction for Timothy&#8217;s conduct in the Church, although Timothy had to be occupied with the conduct of others. &#8220;That *thou* mayest know how others ought to conduct themselves,&#8221; would be complete nonsense if he was speaking of any other thing than overseeing.
+¦ It is, as I think, a bad translation to say "In order that thou mayest know how one should conduct oneself," etc. It might have an appearance of exactness; but in following the spirit of the two languages, this translation does not give the sense.
+The Greek does not express the word "oneself."
+It would be more correct to say, "In order that thou mayest know how to conduct thyself," or "what conduct is fitting in the house of God."
+So it is instruction for Timothy's conduct in the Church, although Timothy had to be occupied with the conduct of others.
+"That *thou* mayest know how others ought to conduct themselves," would be complete nonsense if he was speaking of any other thing than overseeing.

 {211}